Proving that you can get Michelin-star style on a street food budget, our budget dining room ideas are a triumph of creativity over cash.

 Start by washing your pieces and sanding them down.
 Next apply a primer.
 When it's dry, apply your chosen colour in several light coats to avoid drips.
 Finally, apply a water-based clear protective finish.

-Old church chairs make particularly good dining chairs in an open-plan space, thanks to the bible storage at the back.
+Old church chairs make particularly good dining chairs in an open-plan kitchen, thanks to the bible storage at the back.
 And we love a farmhouse style table – particularly when the base is painted and the wood is left natural and waxed on top for an authentic country look.

 Use chair pads to make wooden seats more comfy.
 If you can't find any designs you like, recover plain ones with striped linen tea towels for a rustic French-influenced shabby chic decorating idea.